coinvent/coinvent/architecture/architecture.md

 The typical Concepts use the names `base`, `blend`, `input1`, `input2`, and the Mappings `base_input1`, `base_input2`, `input1_blend`, `input2_blend`.
 If weakenings are used, then these Concepts are named `weakinput1`, `weakinput2`, and `weakbase`, with corresponding Mappings.

+#### `Sentence` type

-`sentence` type: A specific sentence within a Concept.
+A specific sentence within a Concept.
 Either the sentence itself, or a sentence-label (defined in the concept file using a DOL annotation of the form `%(label)%`.
 A sentence will typically end with a DOL annotation carrying some meta-information, such as conflict or importance.
 Example sentences are: a sentence+annotation: `2+2=5 %conflict%`, or a label+annotation `%(controversial_sentence_label) conflict%`.

-All inputs are of course sent URL encoded.
+#### `Job` type

+Information about a job/task, such as "prove this theorem", or "weaken this concept".

+JSON format:

+	{
+		id: {string},
+		status: open|closed,
+		actor: {?string} // Who should do this?
+		result: {?object|string} // The outputs
+	}

 ### Common Outputs